mustafaturan/mnesiam/README.md

   Mnesiam will call this method to copy table
   """
   def copy_store do
-    Mnesia.add_table_copy(@table, Node.self(), :ram_copies)
+    :mnesia.add_table_copy(@table, Node.self(), :ram_copies)
   end
 end
 ```

 ### Clustering

-If you are using `libcluster` or another clustering library just ensure that clustering library starts earlier than `mneasiam`.
+If you are using `libcluster` or another clustering library just ensure that clustering library starts earlier than `mnesiam`.
 That's all, you do not need to do rest.

 If you are not using `libcluster` or similar clustering library then:

-- When a node joins to an erlang/elixir cluster, run `Mnesiam.init_store()` function on the *new node*; this will init and copy table contents from other online nodes.
+- When a node joins to an erlang/elixir cluster, run `Mnesiam.init_store/1` function on the *new node*; this will init and copy table contents from other online nodes.

 Enjoy!